tkrabel/bamboolib/plugins/README.md

 ## Reference

+Below, you find the description of some of the core plugin components like `TransformationPlugin`, `DF_OLD`, and `DF_NEW`.

+In addition, the following components can be imported from `bamboolib.plugins`:
+- `BamboolibError` - helpful for raising beautiful errors
+- `Singleselect`
+- `Multiselect`
+- `Button`
+- `Text`

+If you want more information about their usage, please check the Docstring e.g. using `Text?` or `help(Text)`

-For more infos on how to use the internals, please check the examples.
+For more infos about their usage in the real life, please check the examples.

 ### bamboolib.plugins.TransformationPlugin